vitabaks/postgresql_cluster/README.md

 This Ansible playbook is designed for deploying a PostgreSQL high availability cluster on dedicated physical servers for a production environment.
 Сluster can be deployed in virtual machines for test environments and small projects.

 In addition to deploying new clusters, this playbook also support the deployment of cluster over already existing and running PostgreSQL.
 You can convert your basic PostgreSQL installation to a high availability cluster.
-Just specifythe variable `postgresql_exists='true'` in the inventory file.
+Just specify the variable `postgresql_exists='true'` in the inventory file.
 **Attention!** Your PostgreSQL will be stopped before running in cluster mode (please plan for a short downtime of databases).

 > :heavy_exclamation_mark: Please test it in your test enviroment before using in a production.